— This post was updated in November 2018 with even MORE books. Happy reading! —

 Set in 12th century Ireland during the Norman invasion, this is a mashup of Beauty and the Beast with demon-summoning.
 Caitrin, a trained scribe, flees domestic violence and the threat of forced marriage to end up at Whistling Tor, a castle reputed to be haunted.
 Its master, chieftain Anluan, had what I think would be described as a stroke at 13, which caused permanent injury to one side of his body.
 When Caitrin finds out why he can’t leave the castle, she offers to help, but both of them are carrying some fairly heavy baggage which gets in the way of both that effort and their growing mutual attraction.

 There’s a LOT going on in this book, and I sometimes felt like we could have tightened it up a bit – especially because I guessed who the villain was fairly early – but overall I loved the atmosphere, the growing relationship between Caitrin and Anluan, and Caitrin’s healing process.
-The magic was interesting, the secondary characters were fantastic, and I’m definitely interested to read more of Marillier’s work now.
+The magic was interesting and the secondary characters were fantastic.

 And that’s the list of my favorite fantasy romance novels!
 Hope you found something interesting.
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!